controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/ci-runner-ng-breakout/README.md

 done: 1.433770706s
 ```

-Excellent we have our ubuntu image, let's see if we can run it.
+Excellent we have our Ubuntu image.
+Let's see if we can run it.

 ### Step 4: Running a container with access to the host pid namespace